albertovalverde/MethodAI/README.md

+# Image
 ![ThinkAi](image.jpeg)

 # ThinkAI
+# DesignAId

-An AI-powered application to assist in design thinking leveraging the capabilities of large language models.
+An AI-powered application to assist in design thinking using the power of large language models.

 ## Introduction

-ThinkAI is an interactive Streamlit application that guides users through the design thinking process.
-The app harnesses AI to generate insights, suggestions, and guidance based on user inputs across various stages of the design thinking methodology: Empathize, Define, Ideate, Prototype, and Test.
+`DesignAId` is an interactive Streamlit application that guides users through the design thinking process.
+The app uses AI to generate insights, suggestions, and guidance based on user inputs across various stages of the design thinking methodology: Empathize, Define, Ideate, Prototype, and Test.

 ## Features

-- **Interactive Interface**: Offers a step-by-step walkthrough of the design thinking stages.
+1. **Interactive Interface**: Offers a step-by-step walkthrough of the design thinking stages.
-- **Autofill for Demo**: Users can quickly start with a demo setup where essential fields are autofilled.
+2. **Autofill for Demo**: Users can quickly start with a demo setup, where the necessary fields are autofilled.
-- **AI-powered Suggestions**: Generates AI suggestions for each stage based on user input.
+3. **AI-powered Suggestions**: Based on user input, the application generates AI suggestions for each stage.
-- **Report Generation**: Users can produce a downloadable PDF report upon obtaining results.
+4. **Report Generation**: After obtaining results, users can generate a downloadable PDF report.
-- **Input Review**: Users have the ability to review their input at any point.
+5. **Input Review**: Users can review their input at any point.
-- **Restart Capability**: The application can be restarted from any stage.
+6. **Restart Capability**: The application can be restarted from any stage.

+## How to Use

+1. **Autofill and Demo**: To quickly see the app in action, click "Autofill" to pre-populate the fields and then click "Generate Now" to get AI-powered insights.
+2. **Manual Input**: Users can manually input answers to the presented questions, which will guide the AI's suggestions.
+3. **Navigate Between Stages**: Once generated, the results for each design thinking stage can be viewed through tabs or by using the 'Next' button.
+4. **Download Report**: Go to the "Download Report" tab to generate and download a comprehensive PDF report of your inputs and the AI's suggestions.
+5. **Review Inputs**: Users can review their provided inputs in the "Your Input" tab.
+6. **Restart**: If needed, users can restart the process by navigating to the "Restart" tab.

 ## To-Do Ideas for Real-Time Prototyping
 - **Real-Time Prototyping Module**: Implement a feature for real-time prototyping functionality.
 - **Live Prototype Viewer**: Incorporate a tool that allows users to view and interact with prototypes in real-time.
 - **Collaborative Prototyping**: Explore possibilities for collaborative prototyping functionalities for team projects.
 - **Feedback Integration**: Integrate a feedback mechanism for instant input on prototypes during the design process.

+## Dependencies

+- streamlit
+- extra_streamlit_components
+- streamlit_option_menu
+- fpdf
+- langchain
+- weaviate
+- clarifai

+## Setup

+To get the app running locally:

+1. Clone the repository.
+2. Install the dependencies.
+3. Run the app using Streamlit.

+`streamlit run your_app_filename.py`

 ## Integration with Visual Studio Code for Debugging
 To debug the Streamlit app using Visual Studio Code with the provided configuration, follow these steps: